ir-shaad0812/ir-shaad0812/README.md

     🌱 I'm currently learning Backend Engineering, Modern Website development projects,...
      currentlyLearning: ["TypeScript", "Next.js", "DevOps", "Cloud Architecture"],
     lifePhilosophy: "Code is poetry written in logic 🎨", "Code is like humor.
-When you have to explain it, it’s bad." – Cory House
+When you have to explain it, it’s bad." – Cory Housee

 };
 ```